john-stairs/documentation/docs/rts-camera/introduction.md

 This asset is a replica of the vanilla Warcraft III (and similar RTS games) camera controller.

-It is developed in Unity and can be bought from their Asset Store: [RTS Camera](https://johnstairs.com/rts-camera/buy.html) (affiliate link)
+It is developed in Unity and can be bought from their Asset Store: [RTS Camera](https://johnstairs.com/rts-camera/buy.html) (affiliate link).

 ## Features